 - Sewer lines: It is a good idea to have your sewer line scoped if you buy an older home.
 Many older lines are made of clay and decay over time.
 Replacing a sewer line is extremely expensive if they get clogged, the sewer can back up into your home.
 If you know your line is older or had blockages in the past, get it re-uttered every year to keep it clear.

 - Carpet: Carpets should be steam cleaned once a year to keep them durable and looking nice.
-Vacuuming helps, but is not enough unless you like replacing carpet often.
+Vacuuming helps, but is not enough unless you like replacing carpet often, I got a vacuum at Best Vacuum Sealers that gets the job done pretty well.

 - Paint: The inside needs painted just like the outside.
 The longer you wait to paint, the more expensive it will be.